TheSaltySalmon/freeloader/README.md

 ### Temporary "Long term goals":

-* Buy prostitutes or run a whorehouse to gain a 'badboy' reputation and wealth.
+* Buy prostitutes or run a whorehouse to gain a pimp reputation and wealth.